-Mr. Robert G. Brown, a Director, the Chairman and the Chief Executive Officer of the Company, and Mr. William H. Bartels, a Director and the Vice Chairman of the Company (collectively, the "SMS Principals"), are the sole stockholders and executive officers and directors of SPAR Marketing Services, Inc. ("SMS"), SPAR Management Services, Inc. ("SMSI"), and SPAR Infotech, Inc. ("SIT").
+Mr. Robert G. Brown, a Director, the Chairman, President and Chief Executive Officer and a major stockholder of the Company, and Mr. William H. Bartels, a Director, the Vice Chairman and a major stockholder of the Company, are executive officers and the sole stockholders and directors of SPAR Marketing Services, Inc. ("SMS"), SPAR Management Services, Inc. ("SMSI"), and SPAR Infotech, Inc. ("SIT").

-SMS and SMSI (through SMS) provided approximately 92% of the Company's field representatives (through its independent contractor field force) and substantially all of the Company's field management services at a total cost of approximately \$36.0 million and \$30.5 million for the twelve months ended December 31, 2003 and 2002, respectively.
-Under the terms of the Field Service Agreement, SMS provides the services of approximately 6,000 field representatives and SMSI provides approximately 80 full-time national, regional and district managers to the Company as they may request from time to time, for which the Company has agreed to pay SMS and SMSI (through SMS) for all of their costs of providing those services plus 4%.
-However, SMS may not charge the Company for any past taxes or associated costs for which the SMS Principals have agreed to indemnify the Company.
-Although the SMS Principals were not paid any salaries as officers of SMS or SMSI, SMS and SMSI are "Subchapter S" corporations, and accordingly, the SMS Principals benefit from any income of such companies allocated to them (see - Summary Additional Compensation Table Affiliated Companies, below).
+SMS and SMSI provided approximately 99% of the Company's field representatives (through its independent contractor field force) and approximately 92% of the Company's field management at a total cost of approximately \$24.0 million, \$36.0 million, and \$30.5 million for 2004, 2003, and 2002, respectively.
+Pursuant to the terms of the Amended and Restated Field Service Agreement dated as of January 1, 2004, SMS provides the services of SMS's field force of approximately 6,300 independent contractors to the Company.
+Pursuant to the terms of the Amended and Restated Field Management Agreement dated as of January 1, 2004, SMSI provides approximately 50 full-time national, regional and district managers to the Company.
+For those services, the Company has agreed to reimburse SMS and SMSI for all of their costs of providing those services and to pay SMS and SMSI each a premium equal to 4% of their respective costs, except that for 2004 SMSI agreed to concessions that reduced the premium paid by approximately \$640,000 for 2004.
+Total net premiums (4% of SMS and SMSI costs less 2004 concessions) paid to SMS and SMSI for services rendered were approximately \$320,000, \$1,350,000, and \$1,100,000 for 2004, 2003, and 2002, respectively.
+The Company has been advised that Messrs.
+Brown and Bartels are not paid any salaries as officers of SMS or SMSI so there were no salary reimbursements for them included in such costs or premium.
+However, since SMS and SMSI are "Subchapter S" corporations, Messrs.
+Brown and Bartels benefit from any income of such companies allocated to them.